headwinds/hoth/README.md

 ### Goals

+#### Life

+* attempt to learn something new everyday
+* attempt to contribute something more meaningful/spiritual that spotlights environmental concerns

+#### Design

+* compelling visualization of polar tweets
+* get inspired by ancient sea-fairing explorers and sci-fi captain's log (Captain's Log, Stardate 41263.3 vs Captain's Log Supplemental)
+* pick a nice colour palette, fonts, and design the flat iconography

+#### Tech

 * how to load scss from the same directory as my component (also investigate the advantages of postCSS/linting CSS)
 * how I can setup eslint to visually lint while I code
 * get better at unit testing with Karma & Jasmine